EMBA Scholarship Guidelines 2023

 (e) Candidate is a US citizen or permanent resident.

-(f) Candidate has completed and submitted all EMBA Program and EMBA Scholarship application requirements by October 15, 2018.
+(f) Candidate has completed and submitted all EMBA program and EMBA scholarship application requirements by November 15.

 SELECTION AND AWARD

-An EMBA scholarship covering up to fifty percent of the current program cost may be awarded to one or more candidates each year as determined by and at the sole discretion of the EMBA Scholarship Selection Committee (Committee).
+An EMBA scholarship may be awarded to one or more candidates each year as determined by and at the sole discretion of the EMBA Scholarship Selection Committee (Committee).

 The Committee will consider each qualified candidate's motivation; potential for the candidate and the organization to benefit from the program; and potential to improve candidate's performance in current and future job responsibilities.
 Candidates representing organizations that are primarily involved in socially responsible or community service activities may be given preference, but not to the exclusion of other qualified candidates.
 The number of candidates receiving scholarships will be at the sole discretion of the EMBA Admissions Committee and based in part on class size and availability of seats in the relevant EMBA classes.